Cholesterol – Good or Bad?

 Do you need statins?

-- However, as your cholesterol metabolism dysfunction is caused by your diet and lifestyle, then the answer is no!
+- However, as your cholesterol dysfunction is caused by your diet and lifestyle, then the answer is no!

-- But, if I was in your shoes, as I am not telling you what to do, in case you would be at risk of developing cardiovascular disease due to years of chronic inflammation and oxidative stress, then I may only take statins for a short while, until I will be able to tackle the root cause of my cholesterol and heart disease problems.
+- But, if I was in your shoes, as I am not telling you what to do, in case you would be at risk of developing cardiovascular disease, due to years of chronic inflammation and oxidative stress, then I may only take statins for a short while, until I will be able to tackle the root cause of my cholesterol and heart disease problems.
 Makes sense, right?!

 - You also need to know that over the years, within the blood test results, the cholesterol upper reference limit has been constantly lowered, which means that more people will be prescribed statins.